 Blood Draw Permit

-Blood Draw Permits Issued by the Utah Department of Health
+Blood Draw Permits Issued by the Utah Department of Health and Human Services

-The Utah Department of Health is allowed to issue blood draw permits to individuals who are not licensed as physicians, mid-level providers, nurses, paramedics, or Advanced EMTs.
+The Utah Department of Health and Human Services is allowed to issue blood draw permits to individuals who are not licensed as physicians, mid-level providers, nurses, paramedics, or Advanced EMTs.
 The purpose of the permit is to make sure individuals are well trained.
 Many times the permitted individuals are members of law enforcement services, or work along with law enforcement to get blood samples to check for alcohol or drug compliance.

 Rules governing the requirements may be found in Utah Administrative Code under R426-5.
 Past requirements for displaying a permit and specific sizes of permits are no longer in effect.
 But, you will still be required to show your permit on request.